zorrowang/LeetCode/docs/Languages/Java/data-structure/Set.md

 The implementation of `UnionFind` class is [here](../../../../src/java/lib/UnionFind.java)

-## Techniques in Interview
+## Techniques in an Interview

-_HashSet_ is usually used to store processed values, like Two Sum question, and visited nodes in graph for BFS.
+_HashSet_ is usually used to store processed values, like the Two-Sum question, and visited nodes in a graph for BFS.

 ## Reference